surabhiwaingankar/hospital_los/README.md

 <br>
 1. Dataset: We utilize the MIMIC-III database, which provides comprehensive medical records for thousands of patients.

-2. Model: Our predictive model employs [mention the algorithm or model used], leveraging [any specific libraries or frameworks].
+2. Model: Our predictive model employs Random Forest Classification, leveraging scikit-learn.

-3. Performance: We assess the model's performance through metrics such as [e.g., accuracy, precision, recall] and provide insights into its predictive capabilities.
+3. Performance: We assess the model's performance through metrics such as accuracy and confusion maxtrix and provide insights into its predictive capabilities.

 <b>Usage</b>
 <br>